desijuan/teste-codex/README.md

     val R = Rect(i1, j1, i2, j2)

 where (i1, j1) and (i2, j2) are the bottom-left and top-right corners respectively.
 So, the program expects that i1<=i2 and j1<=j2.
 For example Rect(0, 0, 2, 3) is a valid rectangle and Rect(2, 3, 0, 0) is not.
-The program does not check validity of the rectangles, so please make shure to enter valid values for the bottom-left and top-right corners when testing.
+The program does not check validity of the rectangles, so please make sure to enter valid values for the bottom-left and top-right corners when testing.

 ## 3) Compute the area of intersection between two rectangles